tailwindlabs/tailwindcss/source/docs/stroke-width.blade.md

 ## Usage

-Use the `.stroke-1` or `.stroke-2` utilities to set the stroke width of an SVG.
-Note that `.stroke-0` will cause no stroke to be painted.
+Use the `.stroke-{width}` utilities to set the stroke width of an SVG.

 Useful for styling icon sets like [Feather](https://feathericons.com/) that are drawn entirely with strokes.